tomfyfe85/CV/README.md

 **Working under pressure -**

-Whether it is playing the first dance at a wedding with no rehearsal or manoeuvring thousands of pounds worth of art into the correct position under the watchful eye of the artist, I came to learn that a successful outcome really boils down to preparation and communication between the group.
-Understanding what is at stake – the enjoyment of the wedding guests (and the bride and groom who have paid a lot of money to have you there), or the reputation of an artist for example – means that I have learnt to get things absolutely right first time.
-With a combination of ample preparation, good communication and ultimately having trust in my bandmates or colleagues, I learnt to absorb pressure and not let it take over.
+I have found that a successful outcome really boils down to preparation and communication between the group.
+Whether it is playing the first dance at a wedding with no rehearsal or manoeuvring thousands of pounds worth of art into the correct position under the watchful eye of the artist.
+Understanding what is at stake – the enjoyment of the bride, groom and guests (getting hired again) or the reputation of an artist for example – means that I have learnt to get things absolutely right first time.
+I learnt to absorb pressure and not let it take over.
+A combination of ample preparation, good communication and ultimately trusting my team was the key here.
 In tech, for me, this translates as being able to solve any problem through strong preparation, considered thought and calm reasoning.
 I put this to particularly good use in our final project when I succesfully change the button functionality of the app the night before our deadline.

 **Team work -**